DNR500/cheesecake/README.md

 # cheesecake
 A sweet little api that allows you to build components declaritively using JSON.
+Cheesecake was built for use with a project which at the time was limited to es3.

 For a concrete example on how to use cheesecake see the [jTal-adapter](https://github.com/DNR500/jtal-adapter) project.
 To see both Cheesecake and jTal put to use take a look at [cheesecake-jtal-example](https://github.com/DNR500/cheesecake-jtal-example)